Health Care Innovation (HCIN)

 HCIN 6052 Leadership & Legal Issues in Health Care

 This course surveys the leadership skills and legal knowledge necessary to navigate the complexities of the health care industry at the highest levels.
-The first unit focuses on concepts, experience, and skills analysis necessary to develop and synthesize a personal and organizational leadership strategy.
-The second unit surveys the legal regimes that govern medical care in the United States, including the types of health law formation (cases, statutes, administrative regulations) and the multiple federal, state, and local institutions involved in the creation and application of the law.
-Throughout, students will reflect on learning, test their knowledge with quizzes, and apply what they have learned to cases.
+The first unit explores concepts, experience, and skills analysis necessary to develop a personal leadership checklist and an organizational leadership strategy.
+The second half surveys the legal regimes that govern medical care in the United States, including the types of health law formation (cases, statutes, administrative regulations) and the multiple federal, state, and local institutions involved in the creation and application of the law.
+Students will apply course lessons to analyzing a case and to drafting their own leadership guides.
+Assignments also cover leading in a crisis, communicating persuasively, confidentiality and malpractice, and rationing and the Affordable Care Act, among other topics.

 Spring